TitilayoMG/TitilayoMG/README.md

 ### Hi, I'm Modinat Titilayo Ganiyu 😍
-## I am a  Data Scientist/ Data Analyst / Business Intelligence Analyst
+## I am a  Data Analyst / Business Intelligence Analyst
 - 🌟 I obtain, clean, and validate data to ensure accuracy, consistency, and reliability of data sets.
 - 🌟 I analyze business processes, systems, and structures to identify opportunities for improvement.
 - 🌟 I create visualizations and reports to communicate findings to stakeholders.